 Review by Frank Plowright

-During the early 1980s tensions between the Soviet Union and the USA prompted the British government to produce an advice leaflet titled The Householder’s Guide to Survival, circulated to many homes.
+During the early 1980s tensions between the Soviet Union and the USA prompted the British government to produce an advice leaflet titled The Householder’s Guide to Survival, circulated to many homes offering survival techniques in the event of a nuclear attack.
 It provided Raymond Briggs with a starting point for When the Wind Blows.
-Already incensed by the government’s warmongering in the Falklands, the utterly useless advice in the leaflet and its callous disregard for the public’s health in the event of a nuclear strike set his path.
+Already incensed by the government’s warmongering in the Falklands, the utterly useless advice in the leaflet and its callous disregard for the public’s health set his path.

 A terrifying tirade is matched by artistic ambition.
 Briggs largely restricts himself to seven tiers of small panels per page, but occasionally opens out into double page spreads to convey threats, with the almost entirely blank two pages of white with the merest blush of red around the edges an audacious conceptual depiction of a nuclear explosion.
 Briggs achieves an astounding audience sympathy for Jim and Hilda via very simple illustrations oozing personality as their betrayed faith is heartbreakingly depicted.
 There’s a subtle use of colour to reinforce the characterisation, gradually darkening tones matching the deteriorating circumstances and their physical condition.